Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 Attached: Public statement by Reagan re: Burns' death, 1987 June 26.

-This box contains originals of high-value correpondence without the corresponding attachments or Burns's side of exchanges.
-Use copies of the letters contained in this box along with their original attachments are located in boxes 1 and 2.
+This box contains originals of high-value correspondence without the corresponding attachments or Burns's side of exchanges.
+Use copies of the letters contained in this box along with their original attachments are located in boxes 1-3.

 The series contains Burns' honorary doctoral degrees, awards, and memorials from various national and international organizations.